 Creating an environment where people feel valued goes beyond installing ping-pong tables or beanbags.
 You must foster trust among colleagues through open communication channels at every management level.

 Employee engagement tools play a vital role here as they maintain strong connections between team members by promoting transparency across departments’ daily operations (no more waiting weeks for approvals).
-These tools help ensure individuals feel seen, heard, and appreciated, which means they’ll be less likely to look elsewhere to fulfill career aspirations.
+These tools help ensure individuals feel seen, heard, and appreciated, making them less likely to look elsewhere to fulfill their career aspirations.

 3. Offer mentorship programs